What is ear surgery?

 Who is a candidate for ear surgery?

 Although ear surgery is performed on adults and teenagers, the operation is most often performed on children, generally 5-6 years old, or when a child’s ear cartilage is fully developed.
 The best candidates for ear surgery young healthy individuals who are looking to correct protruding ears.
 At younger ages the cartilage of the ear is more pliable and thus easier to mold and shape.
 Furthermore, correcting protruding ears early, before or during school age, can spare children the teasing that undoubtedly ensues as they get older.
-During your consultation with Dr. Kaufman, he will evaluate your child’s ears to determine the best approach for correction.
+During your consultation with your doctor, he will evaluate your child’s ears to determine the best approach for correction.

 The Ear Surgery Procedure